 Why Does Your Hair Turn Grey Or White?

-As you grow older, melanocytes decrease the production of melanin pigment .
-This is why your hair color turns to white or grey.
+As you grow older, melanocytes decrease the production of melanin pigment naturally.
+This is why your hair color turns to white or grey

 But there are other factors as well that could change the pigmentation of your hair color at an early age.

 Other factors that are responsible for premature greying as per Ayurveda are:

 1. Hormonal Imbalance

 Changes in thyroid hormone levels can reduce the production of melanin in your body and lead to grey hair.

 Conditions like anger, stress, grief, and fear can easily imbalance Pitta dosha, which could make your hair lose its natural color.

 3. Improper Diet

 Ayurveda suggests, your meal should have a proper balance of all the six tastes.
 Excess consumption of salt and spices can aggravate Pitta dosha.
 Also, the lack of nutrients like calcium, iron, vitamins D3 and B12 can cause grey hair.

 4. Environment or Lifestyle Change

 When you change your habits like awakening during nights, overexposure to UV radiation from the sun, excessive physical exercise, smoking, fasting, etc. your Pitta-Vata dosha levels also change, which results in premature greying.